|

 Faulty Understanding of Language

-(3) The emphasis on a verbal (word-equivalent) approach to interpretation seems to impose limitations on the meaning of the Greek text and appears to ignore the major principles of interpretation' followed by the Bible Societies – that of "dynamic equivalents."
+(3) The emphasis on a verbal (word-equivalent) approach to interpretation seems to impose limitations on the meaning of the Greek text and appears to ignore the major principles of interpretation followed by the Bible Societies – that of "dynamic equivalents."

-The author seems to see language as primarily words rather than concepts and it is not clear that he appreciates the gap between thoughts intended and grammar/vocabulary used.
 That is, there seems to be a view that language is extremely precise rather than fluid, or that there is a prescriptive character at the base of language use, rather than the obvious fluid "consensus" character of any language.
+This character has been extensively documented for 200 years as the inherent charactrer of human language.

-This is reflected in chapter 11. p.
+This is reflected in chapter 11, p.
 149:

 Verbal inspiration demands that the translator hold to the exact meaning of the word in the original, and not offer an interpretation of his own, based upon the general idea which he may think he finds in the sentence.